varavelio/nodx/SPEC.md

 #### Attribute Nodes

-- Created using functions or constructors named after HTML attributes.
+- Created using functions or constructors named from HTML attributes.
 - Accept a value parameter.

 **Syntax Example:**